 - ID Crash Severity The rate of injuries and fatalities are consistently higher in ID crashes than that of non-ID crashes.
-Fatality crash proportions for ID crashes are nearly 7.4 times their expected proportion, while the next two highest (non-fatal) injury classifications have over twice their expected values when compared with non-ID crashes The odds ratio is over three (3.521) for the highest non-fatal classification, Incapacitation Injury.
-The other attributes analyzed in this section give the reasons for this disparity. - Speed at Impact All impact speeds above 45 MPH (with the sole exception of 66-70 MPH) are dramatically over-represented with odds ratios above 2.00.
-See the next attribute.
-The over-representations increase, as expected, with increased speed with 46-50 MPH having an odds ratio of 2.080 and over 100 MPH being 12.276.
-Past analyses have found the general rule of thumb that for every 10 MPH increase in speeds, the probability of the crash being fatal doubles.
-This was validated by a cross-tabulation of impact speeds by severity. - Restraint Use by Impaired Drivers The impaired drivers are close to 8 times more likely to be unrestrained than the non-ID causal drivers (7.923).
-Clearly ID drivers lose a good part of their concept of risk when they are willing to drive while impaired.
-The combination of high speeds and no restraint is deadly (see the next item). - Fatality Crashes by Restraint Use for Impaired Drivers A comparison of the probability of a fatal crash indicates that a fatality is almost six (5.80) times more likely if the impaired driver is not using proper restraints.
-Generally, one in 30 ID crashes are fatal; but without restraints, the fatal crash ratio is 1 in about 11.
-So the combined effect of lower restraint use and higher speeds is a devastating combination that accounts for much of the high lethality of ID crashes. - Number Injured (Including Fatalities) Not only are ID crashes generally more severe to the driver, but the number of multiple injuries in these ID crashes is over-represented as
+Fatality crash proportions for ID crashes are 6.757 times their expected proportion, while the next two highest (non-fatal) injury classifications have over twice their expected values when compared with non-ID crashes.
+The odds ratio is over three (3.851) for the highest non-fatal classification, Suspected Serious Injury. - Speed at Impact All impact speeds above 45 MPH (with the sole exception of 66-70 MPH) are dramatically overrepresented with odds ratios above 2.00.
+The overrepresentations increase, as expected, with increased speed with 46-50 MPH having an odds ratio of 2.023, and over 100 MPH being 9.540.
+Past analyses have found the general rule of thumb that for every 10 MPH increase in speeds, the probability of a crash being fatal doubles.
+This was validated by a cross-tabulation of impact speeds by severity for CY2017-2021. - Fatality Crashes by Restraint Use for Impaired Drivers A comparison of the probability of a fatal crash indicates that a fatality is almost six (5.81) times more likely if the ID impaired driver is not using proper restraints.
+Generally, one in 65 ID crashes are fatal; but without restraints, the fatal crash ratio is 1 in about 11.
+So, the combined effect of lower restraint use and higher speeds is a devastating combination that accounts for much of the high lethality of ID crashes. - Number Injured (Including Fatalities) Not only are ID crashes generally more severe to the driver, but the number of multiple injuries in these ID crashes is overrepresented as well.

-- well.
 This might have something to do with the preference of those going out to socialize to take some of their friends with them.
 All of the multiple injury categories are overrepresented in the ID crashes, as is the single injury classification.
-All of the multiple injury classifications above 4 injuries had at least twice their expectations, and the 1, 2 and 3 injuries all had about twice their expectations. - Police Arrival Delay ID crashes generally had longer police arrival delays; in this case all arrival delays over 31 minutes were over-represented.
-There can be little doubt this has to do with the rural nature of these crashes and the potential that the late night occurrence might not be discovered for some time.
-All delay times of over 60 minutes all had over twice their expected proportions. - EMS Arrival Delay Higher EMS delays were over-represented for impaired driving injury crashes in all categories above ten minutes, and dramatically (over twice the expected) for the very longer times of 61 minutes and above.
-This obviously contributes to the severity of crashes including the chances the crash results in one or more fatalities.
-As for the very long times, these might be due to the delay in discovering crashes that have run off the roads as much as their generally over-represented rural locations.
+The multiple injury classifications of 4 and 5 injured had at least twice their expectations, and the 2 and 3 injuries all had close to twice their expectations (as measured by the Odds Ratio) as well. - Police Arrival Delay ID crashes generally had longer police arrival delays; in this case all arrival delays over 31 minutes were overrepresented.
+There can be little doubt this has to do with the rural nature of these crashes and the potential that the late-night occurrence might not be discovered for some time.
+Delay times of 91 to 120 minutes had over twice its expected proportion (Odds Ratio 2.215) as compared to non-ID crashes.
+The delay of 121-180 minutes was about the same with an Odds Ratio of 1.920. - EMS Arrival Delay Higher EMS delays were overrepresented for impaired driving injury crashes in all categories above ten minutes, and dramatically (overtwice the expected) for the very longer times of 61 minutes and above.
+This obviously contributes to the injury severity of crashes including the chances the crash results in one or more fatalities.
+As for the very long times, these might be due to the delay in discovering crashes that have run off the roads due to their generally overrepresented rural locations.